 $200,000 to $300,000 a year is, at the very least, the same as hiring a very good engineer for a year (and paying all the taxes and benefits and costs and still having a lot of money left).
 It was enough money to finally push us into doing our own maps.

 (More detail.
-They didn’t actually spend less money, but they got much more control and a much better result for the same money.)
+They didn’t actually spend less money — generating and serving all the map tiles is the expensive bit — but they got much more control and a much better result for the same money.)